matmenzl/wdi-project-1/README.md

 'Know The News' was build as a first coding project during Web Development Immersive at General Assembly London.

-### Problem
+### Problems
-It is getting constantly harder to reach out to a young audience with news information if a news organization doesn't publish everything on Facebook.
-Furthermore, younger people would not only like to read the news but also engage.
++ It is getting constantly harder to reach out to a young audience with news information if a news organization doesn't publish everything on Facebook.
++ Younger people would not only like to read the news but also engage.
++ News organisation still rely on users coming back to their website.
+News consumption nowadays works on push mechanism though and less on pull.
+So news organisations need to think about how people come back (Retention).

 ### Solution
-'Know The News' imparts news information in a gamified and engaging manner.
+'Know The News' imparts news information in a gamified and engaging manner and offers the option to get notified when a new game is available (text push).

 ### How to play